cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 #                                so divide the unit gaussian by 2 before doing the interpolation
 ```

 There are two options for the interpolation algorithm in the "shape" uncertainty.
-Putting **`shape`** will result in a quadratic interpolation (within +/-1 sigma) and a linear extrapolation (beyond +/-1 sigma) of the **fraction of events in each bin** - i.e the histograms are first normalised before interpolation.
+Putting **`shape`** will result in a  of the **fraction of events in each bin** - i.e the histograms are first normalised before interpolation.
 Putting **`shapeN`** while instead base the interpolation on the logs of the fraction in each bin.
 For _both_ **`shape`**  and **`shapeN`**, the total normalisation is interpolated using an asymmetric log-normal so that the effect of the systematic on both the shape and normalisation are accounted for.
 The following image shows a comparison of those two algorithms for this datacard.

 ![](images/compare-shape-algo.png)